determined-ai/determined/docs/setup-cluster/aws/dynamic-agents-aws.rst

       communication between trial containers.

-   -  For TensorBoards, an inbound and outbound TCP port between 2600-2900 is used to connect the master and the tensorboard container.
+   -  For TensorBoards, an inbound and outbound TCP port between 2600-2900 is used to connect the master and the TensorBoard container.

 .. _aws-cluster-configuration: